DosX-dev/obfus.h/README.md

 ![](before_and_after.png)

 ## Version
-The obfuscator was written with support for **Tiny C** of any version (even `0.9.24`).
-However, for best results, you should use the latest version of the compiler.
-It opens up more possibilities for confusion
+The latest version of **Tiny C** (`0.9.27`) is recommended for use.
+Unfortunately, some versions of the compiler do not support the functionality needed to completely obfuscation.